astronomer/docs/software/support.md

 To help Astronomer support respond effectively to your support request, it's important that you correctly identify the severity of your issue.
 The following are the categories that Astronomer uses to determine the severity of your support request:

-**P1:** Critical impact, a deployment is completely unavailable or a DAG that was previously working in production is no longer working.
+**P1:** Critical impact.
+A Deployment is completely unavailable, or a DAG that was previously working in production is no longer working.

-Because P1 tickets are handled with the highest levels of urgency, if Astronomer Support responds on a P1 ticket and subsequently does not hear back for 2 hours, the ticket priority will be changed to P2.
+P1 tickets are handled with the highest levels of urgency, if Astronomer Support responds on a P1 ticket and subsequently does not hear back for 2 hours, the ticket priority will be automatically changed to P2.

 **P2:** High impact.
 Ability to use Astronomer Software is severely impaired but does not affect critical, previously working pipelines in production.

 Examples:

-- A newly deployed production DAG is not working, even though it was tested in a lower environment.
+- A newly deployed production DAG is not working, even though it was tested in another Astro Deployment (e.g. dev or test) beforehand.
 - The Airflow UI is unavailable.
 - You are unable to deploy code to your Deployment, but existing DAGs and tasks are running as expected.
 - Task logs are missing in the Airflow UI.